ivamluz/iluz-differ-api/README.md

 * Refactor the project, so it can run, for example, on Docker, making it more portable;
 * Use MySQL as the database, instead of Google Datastore, so we remove the 1mb limitation.
 The downside of it is that it would make it harder to scale the solution;
 * Implement an JWT auth mechanism for the API.
 That would improve the security and avoid users to mess up with each others data;
 * Create a Jenkins pipeline integrated with Artifactory.
-Thus, we could generate and save the war and deploy it to different AppEngine instances (QA, Staging and Production, for example);
+Thus, we could generate and save the war and deploy it to different Google AppEngine instances (QA, Staging and Production, for example);
 * Expose a single endpoint through which users could post both sides and get the diff as result.